Martin78b/Martin78b.github.io/index.md

 # Hi, I'm Martín
-a System Engineering/Systems analyst student from Argentina Actually working as tech support in Sidesys
+a System Engineering/Systems analyst student from Argentina.
+Actually working as tech support in Sidesys.

-Enthusiast for the information security
+Enthusiast for the information security.
-C# and Java developer
+C# and Java developer.
 Violin apprentice

 If you have a Kindle 7 or some other device without light sensor, you can use my app: